1

 Onsite Energy Technical Assistance Partnerships (Onsite Energy TAPs)

-• DOE's 10 regional Onsite Energy TAPs provide technical assistance to end users and other stakeholders about technology options for achieving clean energy objectives.
+• Onsite Energy TAPs provide DOE-funded technical assistance to sites looking to understand what benefits microgrids and other onsite energy technologies can offer them.
 Key services include:

 • End-User Engagement: Partner with organizations representing end users to advance onsite energy as a cost-effective way to transition to a clean energy economy.